 A company is just a collection of people at the end of the day, so it’s good practice to investigate the people behind the brand.
 What’s their expertise?
 How do they personally brand themselves?
 This also applies to a supplier's customers.
 Reach out to current customers and ask them about their experiences with the product and service, it’s how you know they’re really walking the walk.

 If you want to see how THRIVE walks the walk, check out some of our amazing client case studies!
-Or book a demo of our LXP or microlearning catalogue to discover first-hand how THRIVE can boost continuous learning in your organisation.
+Or book a demo of our Learning & Skills Platform or Content Clubb to discover first-hand how THRIVE can boost continuous learning in your organisation.